PrasadJayakumar/react-101-workshop/01-javascript-essentials/01-js-modules/browser-scripts/hello-vite/README.md

 # Hello Dev Server

-This project is a simple setup for a development server using Webpack and `webpack-dev-server`.
+This project is a simple setup for a development server using vite

 ## Steps to Bundle JavaScript Files